-Candidates for the ADBA Oral Examination are graduates of approved anesthesiology residencies who have successfully completed the ADBA written examination, and in addition, acquired a minimum 6 months post-training anesthetic practice.
-The format of the oral examination allows the candidate to further demonstrate their ability to assess and manage patients presenting for anesthesia treatment , including pediatric, geriatric and special needs patients, as well as an ability to effectively communicate these relevant issues with both patients and colleagues.
+Candidates for the ADBA Oral Examination are graduates of approved anesthesiology residencies who have successfully passed the ADBA written examination, and in addition, acquired a minimum six (6) months post-training anesthetic practice.
+The format of the oral examination allows the candidate to further demonstrate their ability to assess and manage patients presenting for anesthesia treatment, including pediatric, geriatric and special needs patients, as well as an ability to effectively communicate these relevant issues with both patients and colleagues.

-The ADBA recognizes that there are differences in the didactic training and clinical experience between residency programs, and that there may often be multiple acceptable approaches to anesthetic management.
-However, the ability to analyze and act act in an appropriate and expedient manner in all situations is seen as fundamental characteristics of the Diplomate.
-The oral examination encompasses several aspects of anesthesiology practice, including preoperative management, and appropriate responses in urgent and emergency situations.
+The ADBA recognizes that there are differences in the didactic training and clinical experience among residency programs and that there may often be multiple acceptable approaches to anesthetic management.
+However, the ability to analyze and act appropriately and expediently in all situations is a fundamental characteristic of the Diplomate.
+The oral examination encompasses several aspects of anesthesiology practice, including preoperative management, and proper responses to urgent and emergency situations.

-Applications for Oral Examination must be postmarked 120 days prior to the date of examination.
+Applications for Oral Examination must be postmarked no later than 120 days before the date of examination.

 Conduct of the Exam